commonwarexyz/monorepo/README.md

 _This directory contains examples of how to use various crates in this repository.
 The code in these examples is often insecure and is not intended to be used in production._

 * [chat](./examples/chat/README.md): Send encrypted messages to a group of friends using [commonware-cryptography](https://crates.io/crates/commonware-cryptography) and [commonware-p2p](https://crates.io/crates/commonware-p2p).

-## Discord

-If you'd like to contribute to this repository, send your GitHub profile to [@commonwarexyz](https://x.com/commonwarexyz) and we'll invite you to our Discord!

 ## Licensing